ostanton/TailsEngine/README.md

 ## Features

-- Locked internal resolution that maintains its aspect ratio (black bars!)
+- Locked internal resolution that maintains its aspect ratio (black bars!),
-- Clearly named classes and structures (classes prefixed with 'C', structures prefixed with 'S', interfaces prefixed with 'I', etc.)
+- Clearly named classes and structures (classes prefixed with 'C', structures prefixed with 'S', interfaces prefixed with 'I', etc.),
-- "Context-specific" resource manager (per-level/any object) that owns its resources via `unique_ptr`s
+- "Context-specific" resource manager (per-level/any object) that owns its resources via `unique_ptr`s, capable of holding any `ResourceType` concept compliant object,
-- Input manager with support for keyboard, mouse, and Xbox controllers (currently only tested with an Xbox 1 controller)
+- Input manager with support for keyboard, mouse, and Xbox controllers (currently only tested with an Xbox 1 controller),
-- Class registry, allowing support of allocating a new object of the correct type just from a string ID value (generally just its class name as a string)
+- Class registry, allowing support of allocating a new object of the correct type just from a string ID value (generally just its class name as a string),
+- Unreal Engine-style entities (actors) and components (*not* an ECS).

 ## How to compile